Kerry sees nuclear deal with Iran as diplomacy warms

 JOINT STATEMENT

-In deal agreed on Monday aimed at improving transparency in Iran's nuclear program, Tehran will grant U.N. inspectors "managed access" to a uranium mine and a heavy water plant within three months.
+In deal agreed on Monday aimed at improving transparency in Iran's nuclear programme, Tehran will grant U.N. inspectors "managed access" to a uranium mine and a heavy water plant within three months.

 Under the technical accord signed by U.N. nuclear agency chief Yukiya Amano in Tehran, Iran will also provide information about planned new research reactors and sites for future nuclear power plants, as well as clarify earlier statements about additional uranium enrichment facilities.

-The IAEA and Iran have agreed "to strengthen their cooperation and dialogue aimed at ensuring the exclusively peaceful nature of Iran's nuclear program," a joint statement distributed in Vienna said.
+The IAEA and Iran have agreed "to strengthen their cooperation and dialogue aimed at ensuring the exclusively peaceful nature of Iran's nuclear programme," a joint statement distributed in Vienna said.

 The deal will allow inspectors access to the Gchine uranium mine and the Arak heavy water production plant.